tyler-technologies-oss/maine-app-challenge-lab/README.md

 ## Familiarize yourself with Swift

-Swift is that language that is used in developing IOS Apps.
+Swift is the language that is used in developing IOS Apps.
 Below is a link to Swift Tutorial

 https://docs.swift.org/swift-book/LanguageGuide/TheBasics.html